qunfengdong/MicroGMT/README.md

 * Added options to fine tuning the BWA alignment for raw reads inputs.
 * Added mutation frequency summary outputs for step 2.

-### Version 1.2.1 (June 1 2020) update
-Updated the pre-built summary tables for SARS-CoV-2.
-It now contains 34786 strains from GISAID as of 05/31/2020.
-Mature peptide name annotated summary tables, and the tables processed by analysis_utilities.py from them are also provided.

 ### Version 1.2 (May 31 2020) update
 * Added 4 utility scripts: get_ids.sh, add_custom_annotation.py, mask_sequences.py and sequence_ID_extractor.py.
 * Revised analysis_utilities.py to accommodate the added features of the new utility scripts.